geudde/attic-chest/pages/04.season-3/13.meeting-34/08.epigram/docs.md

 Here rot the bones of *Ho* and *Hi*,
 Whose fate was sad, but risible,
 Being hang’d, because they could not spy
-Th’ Eclipse, that was invisible!
+Th’ eclipse, that was invisible!

-*Hi!* *Ho!* ’tis said, that too much Drink
+*Hi!* *Ho!* ’tis said, that too much drink
-Occasion’d all their Trouble:
+Occasion’d all their trouble:
 But that can’t scarce be true, I think
-Since drunken Folks see Double!!
+Since drunken folks see double!!